nealmcc/guardian-news-headlines/readme.txt

 == Description ==

 Add current events headlines from the category of your choice into any widgetised area of your Wordpress site.
+Each headline links to the live article on The Guardian.

 Display Options:
 	- Selectable news categories